 - 3. Ensuring staff understanding of the District-wide school safety plan; - 4.
 Ensuring the completion and yearly update of building-level emergency response plans for each school building; - 5.
 Assisting in the selection of security related technology and development of procedures for the use of the technology; - 6.
 Coordinating appropriate safety, security, and emergency training for District and school staff, including required training in the emergency response plan; - 7.
 Ensuring the conduct of required evacuation and lock-down drills in all District buildings as required by law; and - 8.
-Ensuring the completion and yearly update of building-level emergency response plan(s) by the dates designated by the Commissioner.
+Ensuring the completion and yearly update of building-level emergency response plan(s) by the dates designated by the Commissioner; and - t) Protocols for responding to a declared state disaster emergency involving a communicable disease that are substantially consistent with the provisions in Labor Law Section 27-c.